Privacy Notice for Re:link

 1. Scope

-This Privacy Notice ("notice") explains how Linklaters collects and uses Personal Data in relation to Re:link (see relink.linklaters.com for more information on the Re:link platform).
-It applies to applicants to Re:link and those who go on to become a Re:link lawyer.
+This Privacy Notice ("notice") explains how Linklaters collects and uses Personal Data in relation to Re:link (see here for more information on the Re:link platform).
+It applies to processing of personal data by Re:link in connection with recruitment and marketing activities.

 It is important that you read this notice together with any other notices we may provide on specific occasions when we are collecting or processing your Personal Data, so that you are fully aware of how and why we are using your Personal Data.
 This notice supplements the other notices and is not intended to override them.